krahets/hello-algo/en/docs/chapter_heap/heap.md

 === "Python"

     ```python title="heap.py"
-    # Initialize a min-heap
+    # Initialize a min heap
     min_heap, flag = [], 1
-    # Initialize a max-heap
+    # Initialize a max heap
     max_heap, flag = [], -1

-    # Python's heapq module implements a min-heap by default
+    # Python's heapq module implements a min heap by default
-    # By negating the elements before pushing them to the heap, we invert the order and thus implement a max-heap
+    # By negating the elements before pushing them to the heap, we invert the order and thus implement a max heap
-    # In this example, flag = 1 corresponds to a min-heap, while flag = -1 corresponds to a max-heap
+    # In this example, flag = 1 corresponds to a min heap, while flag = -1 corresponds to a max heap

     # Push elements into the heap
     heapq.heappush(max_heap, flag * 1)